 Here are some ways in which clinical negligence can occur:

 When the other party denies responsibility, it might seem impossible to fight – especially when you are dealing with the aftermath of a catastrophic injury.
-At Romain Coleman we are experienced in dealing with the most difficult cases.
+At Romain Coleman, we are experienced in dealing with the most difficult cases.
 We have won many cases through persistence, and by digging up evidence even when it looks impossible.
 When you have suffered a catastrophic injury, you will need all the help you can get, so call Romain Coleman today on 0208 520 4555 or use our Online Contact Form.
-We will focus on getting you the compensation you deserve, so you can get on with your life.
+We will focus on getting you the compensation you deserve so that you can get on with your life.